hashicorp/consul/website/source/docs/connect/proxies.html.md

 ### Upstream Configuration Reference

-The following example shows all possible upstream configuration parameters.
+The following examples show all possible upstream configuration parameters.

 Note that in versions 1.2.0 to 1.3.0, managed proxy upstreams were specified inside the opaque `connect.proxy.config` map.
 The format is almost unchanged